knpuniversity/symfony/knpu/ep6-security/user-encoder-configuration.md

 How?
 By using that same `UserPasswordEncoder` object.

 Head back up to `__construct` and add a new `UserPasswordEncoder` argument.
 I'll use my option+enter shortcut to setup that property for me.
+And because we're using autowiring for this service, we don't need to change anything in `services.yml`.

 Now, in `checkCredentials()`, replace the `if` statement with `if ($this->passwordEncoder->isPasswordValid())` and pass that the `User` object